 Freedom & Anti Discrimination

 Ahel started this field of its work with a campaign called Love in the Time of Apartheid.
-The campaign was to resist Israeli discrimination laws and policy that prohibit family unification of a Palestinian from Israel married to a Palestinian from anywhere else.
+The campaign was to resist the occupation’s discriminatory policies that prohibit the family unification of a Palestinian living in 1948 territories married to a Palestinian from anywhere else.
 The campaign lasted for a year in which the issue was highlighted at an international level as well.

 After that Ahel entered in a coaching relationship with the Prawer Won’t Pass campaign in the Neggev to prevent the passing of a draft law destined to confiscate thousands of dunums and expel 70k people from their homes.